annotell/public-docs/docs-src/docs/kognic-io/working_with_inputs.md

 :::

 :::tip Kognic Users
-As a Kognic user, it is possible to specify `client_organization_id` to `InputApiClient` constructor to create inputs on behalf of a client organization
+As a Kognic user, it is possible to specify `client_organization_id` to `KognicIOClient` constructor to create inputs on behalf of a client organization
 :::

 In order to create inputs, they need to be associated with a [project](project) and an [input batch](project#batch).
 Consider the following project setup: